buhrmi/open-core/README.md

 You WILL lose sync if you run against an earlier version.
 YOU HAVE BEEN WARNED.

 Installation instructions ---> [HERE](https://github.com/buhrmi/core/blob/master/INSTALL.md)

+After installation, use [this configuration file](https://github.com/buhrmi/core/blob/master/docs/open-core.cfg) to configure your node to connect to the network.

 # Contributing